sundagy/reesuy/README.md

 # Reesuy

+**Work in progress!
+Nothing interesting so far.**

 My attempt to implement a user-friendly, fast and multi-platform image processing application.

 ### Prerequireds:
 ```bash